-We perform large-scale MC simulation calculations to investigate the correlation functions.
-In this appendix, we shall detail our methodology.
-The Hamiltonian of the square-lattice $Q$-state Potts model is given by \eref{eq:1.1}.
-We treat its isotropic coupling case, i.e., $J_{{\bf r,r}'}=2J$.
+We perform large-scale MC simulations to investigate the correlation functions.
+In this Appendix, we shall detail our methodology.
+The Hamiltonian of the square-lattice $Q$-state Potts model is given by \myEq{eq:1.1}.
+We treat it in the case of $J_{{\bf r,r}'}=2J$.
 According to Fortuin and Kasteleyn (FK) \cite{Fortuin1972}, the random-cluster representation of the partition function is given as

-where $p=1-\rme^{-2K}$ is the bond percolation probability. $n_{{\bf r}^\ast}=0, 1$ is the bond occupation defined on ${\bf r}^\ast\in\Lambda^*_{\rm sq}$, and $\Lambda^*_{\rm sq}$ is the medial-lattice of $\Lambda_{\rm sq}$.
+where $p=1-{\rm e}^{-2K}$ is the bond percolation probability. $n_{{\bf r}^\ast}=0, 1$ is the bond occupation defined for ${\bf r}^\ast\in\Lambda^*_{\rm sq}$, and $\Lambda^*_{\rm sq}$ is the medial lattice of $\Lambda_{\rm sq}$.
 We denoted the number of FK clusters as $N_{\rm c}$.
-While there are some variations in implementations of cluster MC simulations \cite{Swendsen1987,Wolff1988,Wolff1989,Evertz2001}, we employ the so-called infinite-system method proposed by Evertz and von del Linden \cite{Evertz2001}.
+While there are some variations in implementations of cluster MC simulations \cite{Swendsen1987,Wolff1988,Wolff1989,Evertz2001}, we employ the so-called infinite-size method proposed by Evertz and von der Linden \cite{Evertz2001}.
 It is based on Wolff's single-cluster algorithm \cite{Wolff1989}, and enables us to directly simulate infinite off-critical systems, which thus means that an extrapolation of data to the thermodynamic limit is not necessary.
-As we explained in \sref{sec:3.1}, this advantage is crucial for our purpose.
+As we explained in \mySec{sec:3.a}, this advantage is crucial for our purpose.